01 / threat model

 Browser

 Designed to reduce fingerprinting entropy on the clearnet.
 Applies Tor Browser-style hardening without requiring the Tor network.
 Defaults tuned to make users look similar to each other rather than unique.
 Pairs well with a VPN.
-Not a routing anonymity tool.

 Browser